Galapagos Green Turtle

 To remove salt from their bodies, Green Sea Turtles have a gland behind each eye.
 When secreting it looks like they are crying!

-Highlights where the Galapagos Green Turtle can be seen
+Spots where the Galapagos Green Turtle can be observed

 Albany Rock is a small crescent-shaped outcrop just off the northwest coast of Santiago Island.